liuyxpp/liuyxpp.github.io/research/index.md

     <img src="{{ site.url }}/images/research/BM.png" alt="">
 </figure>

-A new class of thermoplastic elastomers possessing unusual mechanical properties has recently been discovered in binary blends of A-{\it b}-(B-{\it b}-A')$_n$ miktoarm star block copolymers and A homopolymers that spontaneously form an unusual, thermodynamically stable, aperiodic ``bricks-and-mortar'' (B\&M) mesophase morphology.
+A new class of thermoplastic elastomers possessing unusual mechanical properties has recently been discovered in binary blends of A-b-(B-b-A')$_n$ miktoarm star block copolymers and A homopolymers that spontaneously form an unusual, thermodynamically stable, aperiodic "bricks-and-mortar" (B&M) mesophase morphology.
-The B\&M mesophase is believed to be stabilized by thermal fluctuations, as in the well-known case of the bicontinuous microemulsion phase.
+The B&M mesophase is believed to be stabilized by thermal fluctuations, as in the well-known case of the bicontinuous microemulsion phase.
 In collaboration with Prof. G. H. Fredrickson at UCSB, we investigated the equilibrium self assembly of such miktoarm polymer binary blends using two-dimensional field-theoretic simulations.
-As expected, the \bm\ is not present in the mean-field phase diagram obtained with self-consistent field theory, but complex Langevin (CL) simulations, which fully incorporate thermal fluctuation effects, reveal dramatic changes to the phase diagram.
+As expected, the B&M mesophase is not present in the mean-field phase diagram obtained with self-consistent field theory, but complex Langevin (CL) simulations, which fully incorporate thermal fluctuation effects, reveal dramatic changes to the phase diagram.
-A region of strong fluctuations results in the emergent stabilization of the \bm\ in a broad composition channel positioned between microphase separation and macrophase separation envelopes, consistent with experimental observations.
+A region of strong fluctuations results in the emergent stabilization of the B&M mesophase in a broad composition channel positioned between microphase separation and macrophase separation envelopes, consistent with experimental observations.
-Our simulations clarify the topology of the blend phase diagram and suggest that the \bm, at least as observed near the order-disorder transition, has no long-range or quasi-long-range positional or orientational order.
+Our simulations clarify the topology of the blend phase diagram and suggest that the B&M mesophase, at least as observed near the order-disorder transition, has no long-range or quasi-long-range positional or orientational order.
-({\it Macromolecules}, {\bf 2017}, {\it 50}, 6263-6272.)
+(*Macromolecules*, **2017**, *50*, 6263-6272.)

 ### Beyond Mean-Field Density Functional Models for Polymer Systems

 While SCFT achieves remarkable success in modeling self-assembly of block copolymers, it is a mean-field theory which ignores the fluctuating effects.
-Using {\bf beyond mean-field} field-theoretic simulations to study fully fluctuating polymer systems remains a big challenge.
+Using **beyond mean-field** field-theoretic simulations to study fully fluctuating polymer systems remains a big challenge.
 Current field-based approaches are highly computational demanding which renders it infeasible to tackle large-scale problems.
 In collaboration with Prof. G. H. Fredrickson at UCSB, we propose a density functional model that can incorporate thermal fluctuations to describe polymer solutions.
 Meanwhile, it can cut the number of dimensions of the computational space from 4 to 3, leading to a reduction of computational cost for about two magnitude.